 Module 1: Essentials of Food Safety Module 2: Food Safety Control Measures within the Workplace Module 3: Healthy Eating in the Early Years Setting

-Free Food Safety Refresher Course
+Refresher Food Safety Refresher Course (Level 1)

 Welcome to Kloud Academy from Teachkloud.
 My name is Adel Lawson and I’ll be your trainer for our Food Safety course for childcare.
 The objective of this food safety course is to help employees in childhood and educational services to follow proper guidelines regarding food safety.
 This will help ensure the food provided to children is free of contaminants and therefore preventing the spread of food-borne illnesses.